 As an entity, your company would have a long-term strategy for nearly everything.

-Themed the ‘human element’, this year’s conference is likely to delve deeper into how people in the network must be secure to make security a real priority.
-Also, the role of leadership in making businesses and the world at large secure will also be discussed.
+Themed the ‘human element,’ this year’s conference is likely to delve deeper into how people in the network must be secure to make security a real priority.
+Also, the role of leadership in making businesses and the world at large secure enough will be discussed.

 Add to this, the slowing economy, that makes purse strings tighter, changing policies that make talent mobility across borders harder, a CISO needs to collaborate with people and culture leaders to emphasize on the security of the ‘world’ over everything to break geopolitical barriers.